flybaseio/flybaseio.github.io/_posts/2015-12-18-live-blogging-twilio-flybase-joined-node.md

 1. A [Flybase](https://app.flybase.io/signup) account to store our incoming and outgoing messages and display them in real-time.
 2. A [Twilio](http://twilio.com) account to handle the actual phone work
-3. A [Joined Node](https://joinednode.com) account, to create your _Tasks_ for sending and receiving SMS messages.
+3. A [Joined Node](https://joinednode.com) account, to create your _Recipes_ for sending and receiving SMS messages.

 Go ahead and create these now if you haven't already.